pelme/htpy/docs/html2htpy.md

 ]
 ```

-## Template interpolation to f-strings
+## Template Interpolation to f-strings

 `html2htpy` will try to convert template variables to pythonic f-strings: